29 Repeated Kan3 習坎

 Preface:

-Text: Repeated Kan (multiple perils); (undergoing it requires to possess) sincerity & trust, to keep the heart progressing smoothly, (and) to act according to what is advocated.
+Repeated Kan (multiple peril): Undergoing it requires possessing sincerity and trust, keeping the heart progressing smoothly, and acting according to what is advocated (or anticipated).

 Text explanation: